green-green-avk/AnotherTerm-docs/docs/local-shell-w-x.md

 ---
-title: The "Linux under PRoot" feature and Android&nbsp;10
+title: The&nbsp;"Linux under PRoot" feature and Android&nbsp;10
 ---
 ***Note:** The information provided here is about changes in [the approach](installing-linux-under-proot.html#main_content){:target="_blank"}